-- The RHS Marching Band will perform at all Varsity football games.
+- Game Day Procedures - □ The RHS Marching Band will perform at all Varsity football games.
 All students are required to attend and participate.
 The football schedule and corresponding driving directions (away games) can be found at www.richardsonband.org.
 Band students will receive instructions explaining what to do on game nights during their band classes.
-The evening's itinerary will be on the official Online Calendar several days before the game. - ☐ Band Members should eat a good meal before putting on their marching uniform and departing for the game.
-Except for medical circumstances, students are not permitted to eat or drink anything other than water while

-wearing their uniform.
-Students should fill their personal water bottle prior to

-the game and after the halftime show.

-On game days, the Band Boosters will deliver meals to the school shortly after

-classes end.
-These meals will be from local restaurants (Subway, Chick-fil-A,

-etc.).
-Band members who want these meals must enroll in the meal plan and

-pay for them ahead of time.

-П Alternatively, band members can bring food from home or have meals

-delivered to them at school by friends or family.
-Again, students must eat

-before changing into their band uniforms.
-Students will eat their meals in the

-RHS cafeteria.
-No food or drinks are allowed in the band hall, hallway or on
+The evening's itinerary will be on the official Online Calendar several days before the game. - □ Band Members should eat a good meal before putting on their marching uniform and departing for the game.
+Except for medical circumstances, students are not permitted to eat or drink anything other than water while wearing their uniform.
+Students should fill their personal water bottle prior to the game and after the halftime show. - On game days, the Band Boosters will deliver meals to the school shortly after classes end.
+These meals will be from local restaurants (Subway, Chick-fil-A, etc.).
+Band members who want these meals must enroll in the meal plan and pay for them ahead of time. - □ Alternatively, band members can bring food from home or have meals delivered to them at school by friends or family.
+Again, students must eat before changing into their band uniforms.
+Students will eat their meals in the RHS cafeteria.
+No food or drinks are allowed in the band hall, hallway or on buses. - □ The Golden Eagle Band performs through the entirety of the football game.
+No student will be allowed to leave the game early.
+Specifically, students will not be released after halftime.

-buses.

-Ш The Golden Eagle Band performs through all football games.
-No student will

-be allowed to leave the game early.
-Specifically, students will not be released

-after halftime.

-ching Uniform Inspection

-Uniform/supply inspection will occur prior to each performance.
-The

-fol lowing eight points will be inspected.

-Shoes

-Polished and clean

-Socks

-Correct length

-Pulled above the calf

-Pants

-➤ Hemmed to appropriate length

-Slight break at the shoe

-Clean with no wrinkles

-Jacket

-Clean with no wrinkles

-With overlay, breastplate or any other item stated as necessary on

-the Online Calendar.

-Gloves and Gauntlets

-Clean with no stains

-Gloves cut to proper length (for Clarinets and Flutes)

-No frayed ends

-No holes or tears

-Hat/Duffle Bag

-➤ Hat in clean, working order

-Hat box, poncho in duffle bag

-Instrument